jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So if we aren't doing a lot of hand-holding...what the heck does our team do?

-The inbox is only the beginning.

-Because our inbox and phone call volume is no longer directly tied to customer growth, we haven’t had to hire a whole bunch of recent college grads, chain them to a desk, and flood them with customer calls every day.
+Well in the light weight approach, our inbox and phone call volume is no longer directly tied to customer growth, we haven’t had to hire a whole bunch of recent college grads, chain them to a desk, and flood them with customer calls every day.